te-online/files_linkeditor/README.md

 ## What are .URL or .webloc files?

 If you ever saved a favorite/shortcut in a browser on macOS or Windows, you have thereby created a .webloc or .URL file.
 Windows saves internet-shortcuts in .URL files and macOS in .webloc files.
 Example: You drag and drop a shortcut from Firefox to your macOS Desktop -> you have a .webloc file.
-Now if you sync this file with your Nextcloud, you can view, edit or open the link from the link within the webinterface.
+Now if you sync this file with your Nextcloud, you can view, edit or open the link from within the webinterface.